epogrebnyak/product-topics/README.md

 ```
   - Is there a simple reference workflow for product development?
-  - Is this workflow above good (spoiler: no)?
+  - Is this workflow above good? (spoiler: no)
   - Can this workflow be modified?

 ## 2. Product manager (PM) role and skills